Aften/Phase3/README.md

 flask --version

-If these two are properly installed and you are able to see the version, you can run the software by entering "flask run" through the terminal while in the applications file directory
+If these two are properly installed and you are able to see the version, you can run the software by entering "flask run" through the terminal while in the applications file directory.

+Finally run the command: "flask run".
+This will generate a link to the website:

 ![test3](https://github.com/Aften/Phase3/assets/34137769/c6ea6d70-2cee-48d7-a7b3-f0e7f42c2cd5)